cedra-labs/cedra-wallet-adapter/packages/derived-wallet-ethereum/README.md

 # Derived Wallet Ethereum

-A light-weight add-on package to the [@aptos-labs/wallet-adapter-react](../wallet-adapter-react/) that enables the functionality to use an EVM wallet as a Native Aptos Wallet
+A light-weight add-on package to the [@cedra-labs/wallet-adapter-react](../wallet-adapter-react/) that enables the functionality to use an EVM wallet as a Native Cedra Wallet

 ### How does EVM wallet work with the wallet adapter?

-When a user connects to a dApp using a supported EVM wallet, the adapter computes the user's Derivable Abstracted Account (DAA) address and converts the EVM account to follow the Aptos wallet standard interface.
+When a user connects to a dApp using a supported EVM wallet, the adapter computes the user's Derivable Abstracted Account (DAA) address and converts the EVM account to follow the Cedra wallet standard interface.
 This ensures a seamless interaction with the wallet for both developers and end users.

 The computation of the DAA address is done using the `authenticationFunction` and the `accountIdentity`, both of which are defined in this package: